louisefindlay23/engineering-education/articles/optimising-static-sites/index.md

 [/engineering-education/optimising-static-sites.png](Can I Use WebP image format table)

 Unfortunately, while WebP support is widespread across browsers and operating systems, it isn't universal.
 According to [Can I Use](https://caniuse.com/?search=webp), Safari support is limited to the latest OS versions (macOS Big Sur and iOS/iPadOS 14 and above) and Internet Explorer doesn't support it all so a fallback would need to be provided.
 That's where the `<picture>` and `<sourceset>` elements come in.
 They can be combined to serve multiple image formats for a single image similar to the `<audio>` and `<video>` elements.

+**Note:** The other browsers can be served with [more efficient formats](https://www.joshwcomeau.com/performance/embracing-modern-image-formats) (JPEG 2000 and JPEG XR for older versions of Safari and Internet Explorer respectively) but with the effort it takes to convert every image to two additional formats, a well-optimised JPG and PNG would suffice.

 ```html
 <picture>